AAHOM/UILDOC/docs/components/flexboxes.md

 ### Flex Boxes

 Flip Boxes are individual slide shows that flip to the back side when hovered (or clicked on mobile devices).
 The backside displays a short excerpt along with a link to the appropriate content.
 This is desiged to work best with 3 flip boxes, but any number can be defined by overriding the default in attributes (see below).
-Flipbox images and data is stored in a separate blog called "Flex Boxes" ("/flex-boxes").
+Flex box images and data are stored in a separate blog called "Flex Boxes" ("/flex-boxes").
 Combinations of selections can be selected by defining categorires.

 **Used On Pages**